HENGSHI CLI

 app | Applications, spaces, portals, shared dimensions | hbi app list --area personal-area --root |

-dataset | Dataset onboarding and listing | hbi dataset list --app retail-ops --output json |
+dataset | Dataset onboarding and listing | hbi dataset list --app 4812 --output json |

-data-model | HQL / HE querying and data preview | hbi data-model query --app <id> --dataset <id> "SUM({amount})" |
+data-model | HQL / HE querying and data preview | hbi data-model query --app 4812 --dataset 3 "SUM({amount})" |

-dashboard | Dashboards, reports, and themes | hbi dashboard create --app retail-ops "Regional Sales Cockpit" |
+dashboard | Dashboards, reports, and themes | hbi dashboard create --app 4812 "Regional Sales Cockpit" |

-element | Charts, filters, containers, buttons, iframes, and more | hbi element chart create --dashboard dsh_2048 --app retail-ops --dataset sales_daily line |
+element | Charts, filters, containers, buttons, iframes, and more; supports custom titles and content recognition (link/email/image) flags | hbi element chart create --dashboard 2048 --app 4812 --dataset 3 table --identify-link true --identify-email true --identify-image true |

 connection | Data source connection management | hbi connection list |

-authorize | Unified authorization API | hbi authorize grant app app_42 --user 123:editor --dry-run |
+authorize | Unified authorization API | hbi authorize grant app 42 --user 123:editor --dry-run |

 preferences | System configuration inspection and previewed updates | hbi preferences everest --output json |